filakhtov/gentoo-use-docs/app-emulation/libvirt.md

 This flag can be safely disabled, unless there is a need to manage Xen guests using libvirt.

-### zeroconf
-Add the `avahi-daemon` dependency to the `libvirtd` init script.
-Pass the `--with-avahi` option to the configure script.
-Integrate with the Avahi daemon to advertize libvirtd service via the mDNS (multicast DNS) protocol (aka Zeroconf).

-This flag should normally be disabled, especially if the `libvirtd` service will be running in an untrusted network environment.

 ### zfs
 Pass the `--with-storage-zfs` option to the configure script.
 Enable support for ZFS (Z File System) based guest storage pool, and allowing to use manually created `zpool`s, as well as creating ones on-demand.